TouchAnything

 Jianyi Zhou1, Ziteng Gao1, Feiyang Hong1, Zirui Liu1, Guannan Zhang1, Weisheng Dai1,

-Ruichen Zhen2, Chuqiao Lyu2, Haotian Wu2, Yinian Mao2, Xushi Wang1, Yuxiang Jiang1, Shuo Yang1✉
+Ruichen Zhen2, Chuqiao Lyu3, Haotian Wu2, Yinian Mao2, Xushi Wang1, Yuxiang Jiang1,

 1Harbin Institute of Technology, Shenzhen 2Meituan Academy of Robotics